How to Set Personal Preferences on WordPress.com

 Fun: Select this box to tell WordPress to set up all of the options for you.
 This is called Fun Mode because WordPress sets random configurations for the Personal Settings, so you may be surprised with what you get.

-Admin Color Scheme: This option changes the colors on your WordPress Dashboard, which uses the Gray color scheme by default.
-The other option is Blue — the choice is yours!
+Admin Color Scheme: This option changes colors on your WordPress Dashboard, which uses a black and gray color scheme by default.
+There are eight additional schemes you can choose from here.

 Browser Connection: You can select whether to use the HTTPS connection when visiting your WordPress Dashboard.
 HTTPS (Hypertext Transfer Protocol over Secure Sockets Layer) refers to a secure browser connection called SSL-encrypt, which protects your Internet connection and keeps out potential hackers.